-Join Adam Wilbert for an in-depth discussion in this video Understanding the third normal form (3NF), part of Database Fundamentals: Storage.
+Join Adam Wilbert for an in-depth discussion in this video Understanding the third normal form (3NF), part of Database Foundations: Storage.

 - Once we've checked our tables to ensure that they satisfy both 1NF and 2NF we can turn our attention to satisfy the Third Normal Form.
 3NF starts with the assumption that the table is in the Second Normal Form and then adds the requirement that every field is non-transitively dependent on the primary key.
 That means that the data contained in a field is not determined by another field that's not part of the key.
 This typically includes calculations in other types of derived data.
 Let's return to management studio and see how to apply this.